-45 electrical degrees has been selected as a reasonable threshold to measure the change in voltage phase angle, as most sync check relays are set between 30 and 60 degree phase angle.
-This is not a hard limit, but is used to monitor for large phase angle changes in the power system between pre- and post-contingency conditions, so that the power system remains operable while accommodating efficient levels of IBR interconnection.
+A value between 45-30 and 60 electrical degrees has been selected could be used as a reasonable threshold to measure the steady-state change in voltage phase angle, as most sync check relays are set between 30 and 60 degree phase anglefollowing active power injection or absorption at a connection point.
+However, This-this is not a hard limit and other similar-metrics could be used, but is used.
+The intent here is to monitor for large phase angle changes in the power system measure the sensitivity of change in voltage phase angle with respect to change in active power injection or absorption at a connection point. between pre- and post-contingency conditions, so that the power system remains operable while accommodating efficient levels of IBR interconnection.